 SNAP volunteers with a wide variety of community partners in order to give back to the greater Philadelphia community.
 In the past, we have hosted blood drives for the American Red Cross, helped make meals for Metropolitan Area Neighborhood Nutrition Alliance (MANNA), volunteered with Children’s Hospital of Philadelphia (CHOP), and provided eye exams for Give Kids Sight Day, among others.

-Due to the pandemic, we are limited in our community service abilities right now.
-Even so, we are continuing to partner with LLS and are working on bringing many other community service opportunities back to SNAP members in person!
+Since the onset of the pandemic, we have been limited in our community service abilities.
+Even so, we are continuing to partner with the Leukemia and Lymphoma Society (LLS) and are working on bringing many other community service opportunities back to SNAP members in-person!

 Check out some of our featured community service projects below!